HiddenField/cardano-ledger-node-js-api/src/ada/README.md

 The address derivation method only allows hardened address derivation, i.e. the indexes must be > 0x80000000.
 Using indexes lower than 0x80000000 will hang the ledger application.

+## Troubleshooting

+### Running production API

+* `An error occurred:  No device found` :
+Ledger not connected; VM still running (host doesn't have USB); Have not unlocked device

+* `6e00`:App is not running on Ledger
+* `6d00`:API is not present (wrong build on device for intended API)

+### Running tests

+* `AssertionError: expected 'Invalid status 6e00'` : App not running
+* `npm ERR!
+Exit status 10` : Device not unlocked; Device not connected; VM still RUNNING
+* `'Invalid status 6d00'` : You are running the mismatched tests vs build, e.g. running core tests against production build
+* `Not all tests passing?` : You've broken something; running mismatched tests; not following test instructions, e.g. asked to reject transaction, but you approve.